Beginners Classes

 E-mail rscdsdundee@gmail.com for further information.

 A 'Ceilidh to Country Dancing' class is being run in Harris Academy gym in association with HERA (Harris Education and Recreation Association).
 These classes must be booked in advance through the HERA website.
-There is more information on the website https://heradundee.org.
+There will be more information on the website https://heradundee.org.

 Do you want to get fitter and learn more about Scottish dance music?
 Are you up for a challenge?
 Come and try Scottish Country Dancing - it is open to all, male or female, and partners are not required.
 You don't need to wear anything fancy, casual clothes and soft shoes are fine.
 Remember to bring a bottle of water.